rigetti/grove/docs/vqe.rst

 Here we will take you through an example of a very small variational quantum eigensolver problem.
-In this example we will use a quantum circuit that consists of a single parametrized gate to calculate an eigenvalue of the Pauli Z matrix.
+In this example we will use a quantum circuit that consists of a single parameterized gate to calculate an eigenvalue of the Pauli Z matrix.

 First we import the necessary pyQuil modules to construct our ansatz